 When Tony came to the Vans event in London in 2011 he saw someone wearing one of my T-shirts and he said ‘Hey man that’s a cool T-shirt’ which is actually cool.
 I met Tony in Soho and he signed an A3 poster of himself for me which I will be giving away in a competition this summer.

 It’s a couple of weeks since Dogtown legend Jay Adams birthday.
 And five years since his death.
 I was born a little before Jay and although I lived by a famous sandy beach it wasn’t good for surfing.
 Only water skiing, skim boarding and wind surfing.
 I did all three of course.
 Jay started surfing at 4 years old so he was on boards about 4 years before me.
 Jay was famous for his attitude of not caring what others thought and just doing what he enjoyed.
 We had this in common.
-At that time skateboarding was emulating surfing, it’s what the surfers like Jay did when there was no surf to be had.
+At that time skateboarding was emulating surfing, it’s what the surfers like Jay did in Dogtown when there was no surf to be had.
 Then in the mid 70s skateboarding came of age and developed into something more than stylish sweeping, carving moves.
 I contacted Jay on Facebook and we chatted for a while, he then asked for a couple of my Ts so I posted them to him.
 I always regretted not going over to the USA.
 Who knows I may have ended up staying there.
 The exact T-shirt Jay asked for is no longer available but the is the closest one.

 It’s probably the very first thing that got me into skateboarding.
 A few years later I was to get a wooden green Stingray skateboard I think it was the same year as Woodstock – 1969 or maybe even earlier.
 I actually can’t remember using it so maybe it just lay in my dad’s garage.
 Instead I discovered and remember doing skim boarding on the beach.
 We we’re lucky enough to live on one of the UK’s most famous sandy beaches on the Jurassic Coast.
 Skim boarding was uber cool until some health and safely idiot had it banned.
 Years later I learnt to windsurf in the harbour but by then I was getting interested in things more expensive and dangerous – girls and motorbikes.
 I never did do much waterskiing but little did I know many years later I was to get involved in a global water skiing adventure that took me to New Zealand to ski with a world champion.
 More on this later.